Thursday, June 22, 2017

 A lot of animation fans don't know that Milt Kahl, one of Disney's greatest animators, was actually laid-off by the studio for a number of years.
 This is how it happened.....

 Finally, when Kahl was at the height of his rant, Walt would discretely hit the intercom button and whisper, "Bring me the envelope."
-His secretary would come in and slip it to him.
+His secretary would come in and quietly slip it to him.
 Meanwhile Milt would still be fulminating: "Those #$&@ lard asses couldn't do a thing without me!
 This whole stupid studio would crumble without me!"
 Walt would listen attentively while slowly nudging the envelope across the desk.

 Eventually Walt died and his son-in-law Ron Miller took over the studio.
 One day Kahl pushed past the secretary and stormed into Miller's office threatening to quit.
-"I've had it!
-I'm the only one around here who knows what he's doing!
+"I've had it," says Milt, "I'm the only one around here who knows what he's doing!
 I'm tired of this %@#& hell hole!
 I quit!!!"
 Miller was shocked.
 All he could think to say was something like, "Gee, Milt!
 I'm sorry you feel that way.
 We'll all miss you very much!"
-No one had told him about the envelope!!!
+Do you see what happened?
+No one told him about the envelope!!!

 Kahl was dumbfounded.
 "You think I'm kidding, don't you?
 I really mean it, Ron!
 I'll walk out that door and never come back!"
 "Yes," said Miller almost tearfully, "I know.
 It's very sad!"
 Amazed, Kahl turned his back and stormed out of the office.
 He was gone for years!

 This story was told to me over lunch by John Kimball.
 Pictures thanks to Creative Capers, Mike Pelensky and Andreas Deja.